moshiew/ARAD_Group5_Assignment3/README.md

 - Khai Xuen - Enemy scripts show how enemies move toward the player, instantiate, and randomize the position in which they spawn.

-- Akmal - UI Script(The update to the player health bar, Timer, Points system)
+- Akmal - Level Design

 - Colin - Design(Like menu, enemy models, UI design)